-Former Pakistani Information Minister and Senator Mushahid Hussain Sayed told Al Mayadeen in an interview published yesterday that while expectations had remained high for a second round of talks between Tehran and Washington, such progress depends on the lifting of the US naval blockade on Iran.
+Former Pakistani Information Minister and Senator Mushahid Hussain Sayed told Al Mayadeen in an interview published on April 24, that while expectations had remained high for a second round of talks between Tehran and Washington, such progress depends on the lifting of the U.S. naval blockade on Iran.

 According to Sayed, the “ball is now in the Americans’ court,” stressing that Washington must make the next move if negotiations are to continue.
 He further warned that if restrictions on Iranian ports continue, Iran’s negotiating delegation may not participate in future talks scheduled in Islamabad.